jshiell/X52ProInterface/README.md

 X52ProInterface
 ===============

 This is a partial interface via Java to the Saitek X52 Pro (primarily the MFD).
-If I get organised enough it'll probably get ported to Objective-C, so I can have an accurate clock when I'm in OS X.
+It was written as a prototype before starting https://github.com/jshiell/X52ProMac

 At present you can use it to: